Paul Feyerabend: Metaphysics of abundance

 This leads Feyerabend to defend the disunity of the world thesis that was articulated by many members of the Stanford School.
 There are many realities that cannot be reduced to one common 'Reality' because they contain different entities and processes.
 This makes it possible that some realities contain gods while others are purely materialistic, although Feyerabend thought that materialistic worldviews were deficient in many unspecified ways.

+Feyerabend's ideas about a 'conquest of abundance' were first voiced in Farewell to Reason, and the writings of the late 1980s and early 1990s experiment with different ways of expressing the idea, including many of the articles and essays published as part two of Conquest of Abundance.
+A new theme of this later work is the ineffability of Being, which Feyerabend developed with reference to the work of the Christian mystic, Pseudo-Dionysius the Areopagite.
+The remarks on ineffability in Conquest of Abundance are too unsystematic to definitively interpret.

 Philosophy of mind

 Eliminative materialism

 Along with a number of mid-20th century philosophers (most notably, Wilfrid Sellars, Willard Van Orman Quine, and Richard Rorty), Feyerabend was influential in the development of eliminative materialism, a radical position in the philosophy of mind.
 On some definitions, eliminative materialism holds that all that exists are material processes and, therefore, our ordinary, common-sense understanding of the mind ("folk psychology") is false.
 It is described by a modern proponent, Paul Churchland, as follows: